Note: see session law sections for effective dates.

 (4) recent and volitional conduct involving significant damage to substantial property.

-(b) A person is not mentally ill under this section if the impairment is solely due to:
+(b) A person does not pose a risk of harm due to mental illness under this section if the person's impairment is solely due to:

 (2) developmental disability;